Raccoon

 Evolution and Origin

 Originally, the raccoon was at home in Central and Northern America.
 From there it came to Europe by ship.
-On the 12th April 1934, the raccoon made history: Forest ranger Wilhelm Freiherr Sittich von Berlepsch (what a name!) returned four raccoons to the wild at Edersee, Hesse, in order to enrich the local fauna.
-It has worked out: Meanwhile there are hundreds of thousands of raccoons living in Germany.
+On the 12th April 1934, the raccoon made history: Forest ranger Wilhelm Freiherr Sittich von Berlepsch (what a name!) released four raccoons at Edersee, Hesse, intending to „enrich“ the local fauna.
+There are now hundreds of thousands of raccoons residing in Germany, and they're currently classified as an invasive species.

 Fun Facts